Questions in no particular order…

 Q. Can cancer treatment affect my fertility?

-This depends on the type of treatment location of the cancer.
+This depends on the type of cancer you have and the treatment location of the cancer.
 In some cases fertility is affected and in others it is not.
-Treatment can affect the fertility of both girls and boys.
-We often see children/adolescents with cancer, who survive cancer and have their own healthy children.
-Discuss this with your Oncologist if you have any queries.
+Treatment can affect the fertility of both teen girls and teen boys.
+We often see children / teens with cancer, who survive cancer and have their own healthy children.
+Discuss this with your oncologist if you have any queries or questions around fertility preservation methods.

 Q. Will being on cancer treatment affect my growth or physical development?